metacpan/metacpan-cpan-extracted/distros/A/App-Codit/README.md

 It uses the Tk::CodeText text widget for editing.

 Codit has been under development for about one year now.
-And even though it is considered alpha software, it already has gone quite some miles on our systems.
+It has gone quite some miles on our systems and can be considered beta software as of version 0.10.

 It features a multi document interface that can hold an unlimited number of documents, navigable through the tab bar at the top and a document list in the left side panel.